-Belisario Flores talks about his brother Joe.
-His brother suffered from physical and mental complications as a result of being in the Korean War.
-Neither had ever heard of Korea before the war started.
+Belisario Flores speaks about his brother, Joe.
+He shares that his brother suffered from physical and mental complications as a result of being in the Korean War.
+He acknowledges neither of them had ever heard of Korea before the war started.

 "We Had Our Mission, They Had Theirs"

-Belisario Flores describes the Chinese as good fighters and he really had nothing against them.
-He didn't have anything against the North Koreans either.
+Belisario Flores describes the Chinese as good fighters, and he really had nothing against them.
+He adds that he did not have anything against the North Koreans either.
 All he knew was that he was fighting against communism.
-He also describes the Colombian Infantry Battalion of which he was one of the leaders because he spoke Spanish.
+He describes the Colombian Infantry Battalion of which he was one of the leaders because he spoke Spanish.

 Belisario Flores discusses his Bronze Star Medal and other awards.
 He explains each briefly and showcases them.